nicoleyfq/COVID-Analysis/README.md

 <a name="data"/></a>
 ## About Dataset

+Besides data.zip file, we also include the resource website to download the data files needed for our project inside each jupyter notebook.
 Our final, analysis-based dataset is consolidated from three separate datasets, which we explain in detail:

 1. **2020 Census:** The 2020 census data has a large variety of datasets corresponding to multiple societal topics (e.g. income, location, employment, family) -- and granular breakdowns for each category.
 Due to the complex computational need for full analysis, we select specific subcategories to integrate within our model.
 These subcategories include Income-Poverty Ratio, Age, Education Level, Population, and Population Density.